The Grand Canyon. As the name implies, it’s pretty incredible.

 You’ll also watch all kinds of crazy tourists climb out onto rock formations to get the perfect selfie.
 It’s almost comical watching them (most of them, clearly, have no rock climbing/repelling skills!)
 Naturally, your kids will want to do the same thing!

 I highly recommend talking to your children about the dangers of the Canyon prior to arriving.
 Especially if your kids are young, keep them with you at all times!
-I’ve NEVER been a big fan of leashes (Safety Wrist Link for Kids), but in this particular situation I think it might actually be a great idea!
+I’ve NEVER been a big fan of leashes, but in this particular situation I think it might actually be a great idea!

 3. Crowd Awareness